Saeed Jalili: 2024 presidential candidacy

-In May 2024, Jalili registered his candidacy for president in the 2024 presidential election.
-On 29 June, he secured 40.38% of the votes during the first round of the election, taking second place behind reformist candidate Masoud Pezeshkian, and thus qualifying for runoff.
-Jalili received support from unsuccessful candidate Mohammad Bagher Ghalibaf, who placed third, as well as from Alireza Zakani and Amir-Hossein Ghazizadeh, who had both previously dropped out.
+Jalili ran for president in the 2024 presidential election.
+On 29 June, he secured 40% of the votes during the first round of the election, taking second place behind reformist candidate Masoud Pezeshkian, and thus qualifying for a runoff, which he then lost.
+Jalili received support from unsuccessful candidate Mohammad Bagher Ghalibaf, who placed third, as well as from politicians Alireza Zakani and Amir-Hossein Ghazizadeh, who had both previously dropped out.